 - South East Horley SEH9: The vast majority of the site is in FZ2 & 3 (approx. 75% in FZ2 and 24% in FZ3) and only 1% of the site is in FZ1.
 As such, development could not be directed to FZ1.
 Identified growth could be accommodated on more sequentially preferable sites.
-This site is not sequentially preferable and therefore should not be prioritised for development - The Environment Agency provided an update of the flood maps in 2013/14, which shows a slight reduction in FZ2. - South East Horley SEH12: The site is predominantly in FZ2 & 3 with FZ3 concentrated along the stretch of the western border.
+This site is not sequentially preferable and therefore should not be prioritised for development - South East Horley SEH12: The site is predominantly in FZ2 & 3 with FZ3 concentrated along the stretch of the western border.
 Part of the site sits within FZ1.
-This site is not sequentially preferable and therefore should not be prioritised for development.
-The Environment Agency provided an update of the flood maps in 2013/14, which incorporates the northern part of the site in FZ1. - b) Explain why the proposals cannot be redirected to Flood Zone 1:
+This site is not sequentially preferable and therefore should not be prioritised for development b) Explain why the proposals cannot be redirected to Flood Zone 1: